Scalingo/go-utils/mongo/pagination/README.md

 dbQuery := bson.M{"searched_field": "field_1"}

 paginateOpts := PaginateByCursorOpts{
-    CursorKey   ""      // The mongoDB document field of the cursor (can be empty) CursorValue nil     // The cursor it self, it must be comparable with `$lt` mongo operator (can be nil) AmountItems 5       // Amount of items by page (can be empty) Query       dbQuery // Query which will be executed on the database (can be nil) SortOrder   "-_id"   // The field for the sort order (by default "-_id") }
+    AmountItems 5       // Amount of items by page (can be empty) Query       dbQuery // Query which will be executed on the database (can be nil) SortOrder   "-_id"  // The field for the sort order (by default "-_id") }

 err := pageService.PaginateByCursor(